On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 If $V$ and $W$ are two orthogonal representations of $G$ the same dimension, and $O(V,W)$ is the $G$-space of (not necessarily equivariant) orthogonal maps, then

 is a $G$-equivariant homeomorphism.
 In particular an orthogonal $G$-spectrum $X$ is determined by the $X_{V}$ with $V$ a trivial $G$-representation.
-This means that the category $\ugspectra{G}$ is equivalent to the category of objects in $\spectra$ equipped with a $G$-action (Proposition~\ref{thm:3}).
-This is a very useful fact when studying the category theoretic properties of $\ugspectra{G}$, though not so convenient from the point of view of the model category structures.
+This implies that the category $\ugspectra{G}$ is equivalent to the category of objects in $\spectra$ equipped with a $G$-action (Proposition~\ref{thm:143}).